Gruntfuggly/todo-tree/README.md

 */
 ```

-*Note: If you are modifying settings using the settings GUI, you don't need to escape each backslash.*
+<sup>*Note: If you are modifying settings using the settings GUI, you don't need to escape each backslash.*</sup>

 **Warning: Multiline TODOs will not work with markdown TODOs and may have other unexpected results.
 There may also be a reduction in performance.**

 ### Excluding files and folders

 To restrict the set of folders which is searched, you can define `todo-tree.filtering.includeGlobs`.
 This is an array of globs which the search results are matched against.
 If the results match any of the globs, they will be shown.
 By default the array is empty, which matches everything.
-See [here](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) for more information on globs. *Note: globs paths are absolute - not relative to the current workspace.*
+See [here](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) for more information on globs.

+<sup>*Note: globs paths are absolute - not relative to the current workspace.*</sup>

 To exclude folders/files from your search you can define `todo-tree.filtering.excludeGlobs`.
 If the search results match any of these globs, then the results will be ignored.

 You can also include and exclude folders from the tree using the context menu.
 This folder filter is applied separately to the include/exclude globs.

-*Note: By default, ripgrep ignores files and folders from your `.gitignore` or `.ignore` files.
-If you want to include these files, set* `todo-tree.ripgrep.ripgrepArgs` *to* `--no-ignore`.
+<sup>*Note: By default, ripgrep ignores files and folders from your `.gitignore` or `.ignore` files.
+If you want to include these files, set* `todo-tree.ripgrep.ripgrepArgs` *to* `--no-ignore`.</sup>

 ### Markdown Support

 When the extension was first written, very basic markdown support was added simply by adding a pattern to the default regex to match "`- [ ]`".
-A better way to handle markdown TODOs is to add "`(-|\d+.)`" to the list of "comments" in the first part of the regex and then adding "`[ ]`" and "`[x]`" to the list of tags, e.g.
+A better way to handle markdown TODOs is to add "`(-|\d+.)`" to the list of "comments" in the first part of the regex and then adding "`[ ]`" and "`[x]`" to the list of tags in `settings.json`, e.g. :

 ```json
 "todo-tree.regex.regex": "(//|#|<!--|;|/\\*|^|^\\s*(-|\\d+.))\\s*($TAGS)"